The Signals of Doomsday I: False Higgs vacuum decay signatures: Conclusions

 \section{Conclusions}

 The work presented here was motivated by an interplay between the LHC collider data and recent theoretical progress in the field theory in curved spacetime.
 The standard model precision data coming from the LHC indicate that we currently live in a false vacuum.
 While the LHC data indicate that the lifetime of the false vacuum is safely large, it has been shown that small primordial black holes can serve as the phase transition catalysers and significantly increase the transition probability.
 In fact, it might be possible that the bubbles of the true vacuum already exist in our visible universe.
 One of the signatures of the existence of such bubbles would be copious production of the heavy Higgs particles due to the vacuum mismatch inside and outside of the bubble.
-We first calculated the spectrum of Higgs particles produced in this way using the standard field theory techniques.
-We then used the \texttt{HDECAY} event generator to simulate their decay.
-We finally used \texttt{Pythia} to hadronize the decay products and obtain the photon and neutrino energy spectra as a long-range signature of the bubble production.
+We used the standard field theory techniques to calculate the spectrum of Higgs particles produced this way.
+Ideally, one would want to use the event generators to simulate the Higgs decay and subsequent evolution of the decay products.
+However, with the current state-of-the-art in the field, this is not possible.
+The mass of the Higgs particle in the new vacuum is very large ($\sim 10^{15}\,\mathrm{GeV}).$ At these scales, the perturbation theory certainly breaks down, and the results from the standard event generators cannot be extrapolated.
+Moreover, there are indications that far above the electroweak breaking scale the Higgs does not even behave as a well defined particle, but rather as a resonance \cite{Dai:2014xka}.
+Fortunately, we can reasonably argue that most of the energy invested into the Higgs particle production will eventually end up in photons and neutrinos.
+The reason is that the Higgs is a neutral particle and will decay into an equal number of particles and antiparticles.
+Some of them will be unstable and will further decay, and some of them will hadronize and then decay.
+As the final product we will get mostly photons, neutrinos, leptons and anti-leptons.
+Some of these leptons and anti-leptons will annihilate giving again photons.
+Thus, most of the energy will go into a long-range signature - photons and neutrinos.